irarainey/az-copilot/README.md

 To use the Copilot simply use the command `az copilot --prompt "your command prompt here"`.
 This will invoke the call to determine the most likely Azure CLI command to run based on the prompt you provide.

 The Azure CLI command will then be presented to you and you can choose to run it or not.
+If `autorun` is not enabled, you will need to confirm execution by pressing `y` or `return`.

 ![List Resource Groups](https://raw.githubusercontent.com/irarainey/az-copilot/main/images/list_resource_groups.png)